tanyelai/neuroscience/README.md

 Recently, I am working on early detection of Alzheimer's disease from MR images, besides trying to artificially augment the brain images via Variational Autoencoders and other methods.
 It's pretty irritating as I am dealing with dimensions for hours.

 Also, still continue to write a paper related with posterior fossa tumors.

+### Day 171-187
+I have come to the end of the Medical Neuroscience course, which has the most comprehensive content I have ever taken.
+It took me over 5 months to complete.

+Some highlights from the course:
+- You can expect standard college level neuroscience course.
+Dr. White follows the companion book that he is also one of the writers (Neuroscience 6th Edition).
+Most of the online courses are superficial and do not provide in-depth knowledge.
+You will be surprised by the range of this course.
+- There are lots of guide and tools that you can utilize with your study flow.
+He underlies the specific book chapters that explain the issues in more detailed before each class.
+- You will learn quite interesting facts about the life itself such as how we can deceive our brain to perceive the world in a different way.
+- It is quite difficult to complete the exams.
+Final clinical exam cases were quite challenging to find out which problems in the brain might arise from the problems seen in the patient.

+I also got access to ADNI (Alzheimer's Disease Neuroimaging Initiative) data.
+Currently, we are creating task specific data set from large amount of shared data.
+I will be doing my graduation thesis from here it seems.
+We have 3D MRI and PET data with per 6 months for 3 years visits for many patients.
+You can check details of the ADNI dataset from [Open Source Brain Datasets](#open-source-brain-datasets).